cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 ---
 title: "Git Add: Every Single Option Explained"
+excerpt: "Have you wondered about all the different options for the Git Add command?
+In this post, you'll learn how to use them effectively to create better commits."
+header:
+  teaser: git-add-explained-header.png
 tags:
   - Git
 ---

 ![The git add command explained](git-add-explained-header.png "All you need to know about staging")

-If you have used Git before, you definitely came across the `git add` command.
-If not, check out my
+If you have used Git before, you definitely came across the `git add` command to select files you want to commit.
-<a href="{{ site.baseurl }}{% post_url git-github-guide/2019-03-10-git-github-beginners-guide %}">Complete Beginner's Guide to Git</a>.

 I noticed that the usage of this command seems to cause a lot of confusion.
 Take a look at this article from GitLab for example